 The Eames RSR Chair was non existent in Herman Miller's advertising and has only been found as a purchasable option in one release of the sales catalogs, 1963.
 It was therefore more of a customization by a purchaser mixing and matching the various tops and bases available.
 Some are likely to be new purchases of top and base from Herman Miller (customized) but the majority of what would be found in the marketplace are more likely a case of base swapping.

 Despite its low-key, almost non official beginnings, the RSR is still very recognizable as an Eames fiberglass Side Chair classic.
 Available on the rocking rod base, with runners available in Birch.
 Shell spotters may find the RSR in any of the available shell colors or Girard upholstery, through the generations of the chairs.

 The side chair RSR version of the rocker does have a smaller ‘foot print’ than its sister arm version and this gives it the possibility of being used in different spaces and for alternative effect.
-The rocking base was sadly discontinued in 1968 and has been widely copied over the years.
+The rocking base was sadly discontinued for general sale in 1968 and has been widely copied over the more recent years.

 Herman Miller brought the rocking base back in the 2001 plastic chair re-launch however it didn’t release a side chair version once more.

 |Feet||Rocking Runners In Birch or Walnut|